StarRocks/starrocks/docs/en/administration/management/resource_management/resource_group.md

 ##### default_wg

-`default_wg` will be assigned to regular queries that are under the management of resource groups but doesn't match any classifier.
+`default_wg` will be assigned to regular queries that are under the management of resource groups but don't match any classifier.
 The resource limits of `default_wg` are as follows:

 - `cpu_core_limit`: 1 (for v2.3.7 or earlier) or the number of CPU cores of the BE (for versions later than v2.3.7).
 - `mem_limit`: 100%.